simonpacis/hyperstatic/README.md

 It processes includes and all php-functions.

 Protip: Using a tool like [php-watcher](https://github.com/seregazhuk/php-watcher) is a great way to watch the src/-directory for changes, and run hyperStatic automatically.
-Use this oneline after you've installed php-watcher:
+Use this oneliner in your project directory after you've installed php-watcher:

 `php-watcher --watch .
 --watch src --ext=php,json hyperstatic.php`